gushogg-blake/svelte-view-engine/readme.md

 </html>
 ```

-- `head` is the SSR-rendered markup from any `<svelte:head>` tags
+- `head` is the SSR-rendered markup from any `<svelte:head>` tags.
-- `css` is the CSS
+- `css` is the CSS.
-- `html` is the SSR-rendered component markup
+- `html` is the SSR-rendered component markup.
-- `js` is the clientside component returned by the build script
+- `js` is the clientside component returned by the build script.
-- `name` is the basename of the .html file, and is used as the clientside component class name
+- `name` is the basename of the .html file, and is used as the clientside component class name.
-- `props` is a JSON-stringified version of the object you pass to `res.render()`, and is used by `svelte-view-engine/payload`
+- `props` is a JSON-stringified version of the object you pass to `res.render()`.
-`include /path/to/file` is replaced with the contents of the file
+`include /path/to/file` is replaced with the contents of the file.

 Build script
 ============